Krishnatripathi09/Node-Js-Project-Repo/README.md

 # () group Operator
-Here we can use () to group some characters in path for eg: if we have path "/test/a(bc)?d then even if we do not write the bc in our path it will hit the correct path as we made the bc optional in our path"/test/ad"
+Here we can use () to group some characters in path for eg: if we have path "/test/a(bc)?d then even if we do not write the bc in our path it will hit the correct path as we made the bc optional in our path"/test/ad" We Can also Write REGEX in our Api paths to make more Dynamic

+# Read the Query Params
+We can read the query params in our api by using req.query for eg: if we have a path /ab?c then we can add console.log(res.query) in its body and in post man we can add some query params which will be printed in our Console

+# Params
+We can also add Dynamic routes by using "/abc/:user" so here (:) giving colon we can add dynamic path and we can read it by using req.params so here userId is the dynamic path which we are accessing. for eg (app.get("/users/:userId", (req, res) => {
+  console.log(req.params);
+  res.send({ firstName: "YTU", lastName: "Tripathi" });
+});)